qvcodefriend/qvcodefriend.github.io/README.md

 Install from [Mac App Store](https://itunes.apple.com/cn/app/code-friend/id1441249580) and see `How to enable in Xcode` section below.

-For develop Xcode extension using Javascript, please see [How To Create Your Own Package](https://qvcodefriend.github.io/develop).
+For developing an Xcode extension using Javascript, please see [How To Create Your Own Package](https://qvcodefriend.github.io/develop).

 ---